 5. Drywall Panels

 Drywall is often used to finish a job quickly.
 You can tack it onto a wood frame and finish it with paint.
-It offers no resistance to the elements.
+Keep in mind that it offers no resistance to the elements, though.